-Helena K. Grannis’ practice focuses on corporate and financial transactions, particularly capital market transactions, disclosure and corporate governance.
+Helena K. Grannis’ practice focuses on capital market transactions and corporate governance.

-TPG Specialty Lending in its $112 million initial public offering and concurrent $50 million private placement, and in over $230 million of convertible notes offerings.
+TPG Specialty Lending (now Sixth Street Specialty Lending) in its $112 million initial public offering and concurrent $50 million private placement, in an approximately $74 million follow-on offering, and in over $300 million of senior and convertible notes offerings.

-The carve-out and sale of Surgical Care Affiliates of HealthSouth to TPG, and in its subsequent $270 million initial public offering.
+The carve-out and sale of Surgical Care Affiliates of HealthSouth to a leading private investment firm, and in its subsequent $270 million initial public offering.

-Biomet in its proposed initial public offering and Biomet, Blackstone, Goldman Sachs PIA, KKR and TPG in the $13.35 billion sale of Biomet to Zimmer Holdings; and subsequent secondary sales by the consortium.
+Biomet in its proposed initial public offering and Biomet, Goldman Sachs PIA, and KKR among other financial institutions in the $13.35 billion sale of Biomet to Zimmer Holdings; and subsequent secondary sales by the consortium.

-The Hartford Financial Services Group on multiple high-profile matters, including the $2.5 billion capital investment in The Hartford by Allianz and The Hartford’s $3.3 billion capital raise to repay TARP funds.
-She also advised on securities regulatory, disclosure and corporate governance matters.
+The Hartford on multiple high-profile matters, including the $2.5 billion capital investment by Allianz and the $3.3 billion capital raise to repay TARP funds, and on securities regulatory, disclosure, and corporate governance matters.

 - Member, Committee on Securities Regulation, New York City Bar Association

 - Staff member, United States Senate Committee on Banking, Housing and Urban Affairs, 1995 to 1997

 November 9, 2022